Contact Sales

 Can I request to see the data that Latch collects about my access history, or delete my data?

 For users in Canada, you are entitled to access personal information that we have collected, used, or disclosed about you.
-If you'd like to make a request, please send a request to support@latch.com.
+If you'd like to make a request, please either make it through the Latch App or send it to support@latch.com.
 Upon verifying your identity, we will respond to your request within thirty (30) days.
 If we need additional time in order to respond to your request, we will notify you and explain the reasons for the additional time.

 Law Enforcement/Legal Request